runwayml/learn/docs/how-to/importing.md

 * **LICENSE**: The license defining how the model can be used.
 * **Keywords**: A list of tags that can be used to find your model in Runway.
 * **Performance Notes**: How can users expect the model to perform on GPU or CPU environments?
-* **Code, Paper, and More**: A list of links to resources related to your model, like source code, ArXiv papers, blog posts, or more.
+* **Code, Paper, and More**: A list of links to resources related to your model, such as source code, ArXiv papers, blog posts, or more.

 ### Links